 Day 5 Baalbeck

 Travel from your hotel to the UNESCO World Heritage Site of Baalbeck today, pausing en route at Chateau Ksara, where you can enjoy a wine tasting.
 Established in 1857 the Ksara vineyard is situated in the Beqaa Valley at an altitude of around 3,000 feet.
 Grapes are grown organically here on a series of vineyards with the rarest and fine vintage wines stored in caves that date to the Romans.
 Enjoy a tour of the winery and caves as well as a tasting of a selection of wines produced by the estate.
-Afterwards continue to Baalbeck, pausing for a Lebanese sandwich.
+Afterwards continue to Baalbeck, pausing for lunch.